vdclab/vdclab-wiki/X2K.md

 - [X2K Web *Main Page*](https://amp.pharm.mssm.edu/X2K/)
  {.links-list}

-## Help

-- There is no formal help page, but there is step-by-step example on the home page.

-## Ease of Use

-- The site is very easy to use and the pipeline is fully automated.

 ## User Notes

 - The site offers a standard pipeline: transcription factor enrichment, protein-protein interaction expansion, kinase enrichment analysis, and creation of an "eXpression2Kinases" network display.
 - Input is a list of differentially expressed human genes.
 The final output is the eXpression2Kinases network.
 - Additional outputs include interactive bargraphs and downloadable spreadsheet tables of transcription factor and kinase enrichments and an interactive protein-protein interaction network.

+## Ease of Use

+The site is very easy to use and the pipeline is fully automated.

+## Help

+There is no formal help page, but there is step-by-step example on the home page.

 ## Citations